rajashekarvarma/FastaPatternFinder/README.md

 # FastaPatternFinder

 ## Scan and find tri peptide patterns (PXX/PXP/XXP) from Fasta protein sequences.
-FastPatternFinder is written in python3 and requires python3 to run.
+FastaPatternFinder is written in python3 and requires python3 to run.

 ### prerequisites